henry2004y/Batsrus.jl/README.md

 The fastest SWMF data reader and converter using Julia.

 This is originally part of the [VisAna.jl](https://github.com/henry2004y/VisAnaJulia) package.
 Later this was moved out and became a stand-alone package.
 Note that you must have Julia and this package installed to successfully use it in Python.

+This package provides the following functionalities:
+  * simulation data reader
+  * 2D/3D region cut from the whole data
+  * data format conversion
+  * programming language interoperability

 For more details, please check the [document][SWMF-doc].